Very Excellent Habits

 It was a very eye-opening experience.
 And look, I understand that not everyone has the option to switch careers or jobs because they don’t like spending an hour and a half in the car every day.
 Ditto telling your boss that three team meetings a week is excessive, boring and a major waste of company resources.
 The point I’m trying to make is that it’s just as important to look at what you DON’T like spending your time doing as what you DO like spending your time doing.

-So here are a few questions to ask yourself about returning to your ‘normal’ life.
+So here are a few questions to ask to help you figure out what you want in life.

-The thing is, post lockdown life is going to look different for everyone.
-Some people will have thrived working from home, and others will be standing outside their office on the first day back, banging on the doors, desperate for some human contact.
+During lockdown, some people will have thrived working from home, and others were probably standing outside their office on the first day back, banging on the doors, desperate for some human contact.
 Some people may have enjoyed having extra time at home with their kids and might try to re-jig their work-life to include more time spent at home.
-Other’s will realise how much they enjoy working and will relish the opportunity to get stuck back into it.
+Other’s might have realised how much they enjoy working and relished the opportunity to get stuck back into it.

-It’s a bit of a gift this lockdown.
-It’s been a way to experience a different way of life, and it’s a fantastic opportunity to look at what really matters to you.
+Lockdown was an odd little gift.
+A way to experience a different way of life, and a fantastic opportunity to look at what really matters to you.

 If your goal is to figure out what you want from life, here’s what you have to do.